Genivia/ugrep/README.md

   displays a matched input line again for each additional pattern match.
 This option is particularly useful with option `-c` to report the total number of pattern matches per file instead of the number of lines matched per file.
+- New option `-Y` to permit matching empty patterns.
+Grepping with empty-matching patterns is weird and gives different results with GNU grep and BSD grep.
+New option `-Y` to permit empty matches is useful to avoid making mistakes giving "random" results.
+For example, `a*` matches every line in the input, and actually matches `xyz` three times (the empty transitions before and between the `x`, `y`, and `z`).
+Non-empty pattern matching is the default.
+Matching empty lines with the pattern `^$` requires option `-Y`.
 - When option `-b` is used with option `-o` or with option `-g`, **ugrep** displays the exact byte offset of the pattern match instead of the byte offset of the start of the matched line as grep reports.
 Reporting exact